 Students have 28 calendar days (from the date they are formally notified of the decision against which they wish to appeal) to submit an appeal.
 Special Cases Managers can permit an extension to this deadline where good reason is presented.

 Where a student is dissatisfied with the outcome of an appeal to the Formal Stage, they have 10 calendar days to submit an appeal against the Formal Stage decision to the Review Stage.

 Both Stages of the appeals procedure should normally be completed within 90 calendar days (see section 11).

 Appeals at each stage of the process are never considered by Committee members who have had previous involvement in the case.
-In cases where a case officer has dismissed an appeal at the Submission Criteria Check level of the Formal Stage, or a Special Cases Manager has dismissed an investigated appeal, the same case officer or Special Cases Manager will no longer act as case officer for the case, or take a decision on the outcome of the case should it proceed to a subsequent stage.
+In cases where a case officer has dismissed an appeal at the Triage level of the Formal Stage, or a Special Cases Manager has dismissed an investigated appeal, the same case officer or Special Cases Manager will no longer act as case officer for the case, or take a decision on the outcome of the case should it proceed to a subsequent stage.